ErpNetDocs/tech/advanced/user-calculated-attributes/Q&A/HowToCheckIfAListHaveValues.md

 items: CalculatedAttributesQA
 ---

-# How To Check If A List Have Values?
+# How to check if a list have values?

 When working with lists, often there is a need to check if  this list actually contains any values (records).
 For example - there is a calculated attribute which calculates the Quantity in the Sales Order Lines in specified measurement unit.
 There is always the possibility  that the user enter a product which has no dimensions for the required  measurement unit.
 In such cases, an instrument to check the lists  records count is needed.